-- Tests of System of Quality Management key controls - Internal and external engagement inspections - Other monitoring activities (e.g., tests of EY Czech Republic and its personnel's compliance with ethical requirements related to independence, quality criticisms made by external regulators relevant to the System of Quality Management, issues reported through the Ethics hotline).
+- Tests of System of Quality Management key controls - Internal and external engagement inspections - Other monitoring activities (e.g., tests of EY Cyprus and its personnel's compliance with ethical requirements related to independence, quality criticisms made by external regulators relevant to the System of Quality Management).

 Professional judgment is used in evaluating the results of monitoring activities, including in determining whether findings, individually or in combination with other findings, rise to the level of a deficiency.
 Any deficiencies identified require a root cause analysis to be performed, a quality improvement plan to be developed and are evaluated to determine the severity and pervasiveness of the deficiency.
-When determining the System of Quality

-Management annual evaluation conclusion, if a severe deficiency was identified, a member firm would need to assess whether the effect of the deficiency was corrected, and the actions taken by 30 June were effective.
+When determining the System of Quality Management annual evaluation conclusion, if a severe deficiency was identified, a member firm would need to assess whether the effect of the deficiency was corrected, and the actions taken by 30 June were effective.
 System of Quality Management annual evaluation conclusion as of 30 June 2023

-The annual evaluation conclusion for EY Czech Republic as of 30 June 2023 is that the System of Quality Management provides reasonable assurance that the objectives of the system of quality management are being achieved.
+The annual evaluation conclusion for EY Cyprus as of 30 June 2023 is that the System of Quality Management provides reasonable assurance that the objectives of the system of quality management are being achieved.